Are you tired of long, boring workouts that deliver very little results?

 HIIT involves short yet intense bursts of exercise followed by various bouts of lower intensity (or recovery) sessions in structured and timed ratios.

-These workouts are extremely effective in torching calories because of something called, Exercise Post-Exercise Oxygen Consumption.” (source).
+These workouts are extremely effective in burning calories because of something called, Exercise Post-Exercise Oxygen Consumption.” (source).

-Because of higher intensity workouts require an extreme amount of oxygen and energy during the workout, the body requires even more oxygen AFTER the workout session is over to help retutn to it’s natural state.
+Because higher intensity workouts require an extreme amount of oxygen and energy during the workout, the body requires even more oxygen AFTER the workout session is over to help return to its natural state.

-This means your body is a calorie burning machine for up to 48 hours AFTER the workout session is over.
+This means your body can continue burning calories for up to 48 hours AFTER the workout session is over.

 But keep in mind, in order to achieve the greatest “after burn effect”, you must go hard during your workouts.